South West Outdoor Festival 2018 FAQs

 Are dogs allowed at the festival?

 Yes, but only if they are very well behaved and under control at all times.
 Please carry sufficient bags to clean up after your dog.
+Please note there are no dogs permitted in the glamping tents.

 Can I refund or exchange my tickets?